AdminUmesh/Dev-Notes/JavaScript/Async, Ajax & Fetch API.md

 ## Callback function
-- A callback is a function that passed as an argument to yhe another function
+- A callback is a function that passed as an argument to the another function

 - This technique allows a function to call another function